SupaMafia/Simple-Return-Expectation-Calculator/README.md

 To run the Java program through Command Prompt under windows in gernal: https://www.baeldung.com/java-lang-unsupportedclassversion.
 Compile code under JDK 8 to ensure compatibility

 An [IndicesE.txt] is provided for testing and debuging purposes.

+Version with more predictors is coming... which would drastically improve prediction.